 Meira Chand (1942), daughter of a Swiss mother and an Indian father, was born and raised in London.
 After high school she studied arts at the St. Martin’s School of Art, then specialized in textile design at Hammersmith Art School.
 She married an Indian business man, with whom she left

 Huzir Sulaiman was born in Kuala Lumpur, the capital of Malaysia, in 1973.
 He originates from the Indian part of the population of the multi-racial state and studied at Princeton University.
 In 1996 he founded the now firmly established Straits Theatre Company in Kuala Lumpur.
 The theatre enjoyed early success

 Alvin Pang, born 1972, is an author, poet, translator, editor and essayist whose writing has been published worldwide in more than twenty languages, including Swedish, Macedonian, Croatian and Slovene.
 A Fellow of the Iowa International Writing Program, he has appeared in the »Oxford Companion to Modern Poetry in English« (2nd

-Amanda Lee Koe was born in 1987 in Singapore, where she also grew up.
+Amanda Lee Koe was born in 1988 in Singapore, where she also grew up.
+She has lived in Beijing, Berlin and Bangkok, and is now based in New York.
 Her first collection of short stories, »Ministry of Moral Panic«, appeared in 2013.
-Set against the backdrop of the linguistic, cultural and national diversity of the South East Asian island nation of Singapore, which is overshadowed
+Set against the backdrop of the linguistic, cultural

 Alfian Bin Sa’at was born in Singapore in 1977.
 A Malay-Muslim of Minang, Javanese and Hakka descent, he is regularly referred to as his country’s “enfant terrible”, known for his provocative works that span the genres of poetry, fiction and plays.
 He published his first collection of poetry, ‘One Fierce